-Reform the NSW Curriculum to include Aboriginal Culture and Perspectives in History
+Reform the Curriculum to include Aboriginal Culture and Perspectives in History

 How much of the First Nations' culture, history and perspective were taught in schools?

 I've grown up knowing my culture and being proud of who I am.
 As I went through Primary School, there was not enough information that was taught to me about Australia's First Nations.
 All that was talked about was the arrival of the First Fleet and Captain Cook, which is very culturally sensitive towards Aboriginal and Torres Strait Islander People.
 The First Fleet and the arrival of the British Colonists was the catalyst of many massacres which were ordered by founding governors; such as Governor Lachlan Macquarie.

 This lack of Aboriginal perspectives in schools rolled over into High School, where Australian History was glossed over without mention of Aboriginal People's struggle for acceptance.
 This glossed-over history of Aboriginal and Torres Strait Islander People finished when I commenced Aboriginal Studies in Year 11 and 12.
 This is where our curriculum needs to change.

 At the moment, Aboriginal Studies is a subject that can be taught from Year 7-8, it can be chosen as an elective in Year 9-10, and you can also study Aboriginal Studies in Preliminary and HSC years.
 Our students are missing out on several hundred-thousand years of Aboriginal and Torres Strait Islander history.
 With more Aboriginal students ever recorded in our schools as studies have shown, the younger generations should be correctly informed on the First Nations' history and affairs.